 Let me set the scene a little bit.
-If you’ve read my previous post then you’ll know I dropped out of A-Level Law.
-But you what you don’t know is that I did finish my Psychology and Sociology A-Levels, although I didn’t do well in them.
-I choose these two subjects when I was at sixth-form because I wanted to understand my own mental health problems better, and I wanted to understand why people behave the way they do: these two subjects would become the bedrock of my future academic ambitions.
+If you’ve read my previous article on dyslexia then you’ll know I dropped out of A-Level Law.
+But what you don’t know is that I did finish my Psychology and Sociology A-Levels, although I didn’t do well in them.
+I chose these two subjects when I was in sixth form because I wanted to understand my own mental health problems better, and I wanted to understand why people behave the way they do: these two subjects would become the bedrock of my future academic ambitions.

 I have suffered from mental health problems almost as long as I’ve been alive, due largely to the constant racism I experienced as a child.
 So when I decided to go to university as a mature student (I was 25 – never let your age stop you from continuing to learn and grow) I already knew what subject I’d study and why: Psychology with Counselling.
 For the first time in my life, I actually had some sort of idea of what I wanted to do with my life.